 It is a non-stop event, so riders are not required to stop every day/night as in other stage races.
 Riders are required to be self-sufficient and carry all their own personal belongings with them.

 Further support along the way is provided by:

 - 6 support stations which also serve as compulsory check points.
-These support stations occur every 80-100km along the route and provide food and accommodation to all riders during the race.
+These support stations occur roughly every 100km along the route and provide food and accommodation to all riders during the race.
 Riders are required to sign in and out of each designated support station.
 It is however within an individual participant's discretion to decide whether they wish to utilise the accommodation provided at each support station.

 - 4 emergency stops where food and emergency accommodation can be arranged for riders – this is done by the race office.

 Please note: no individual seconding is permitted during the event – this means that no friends, family or other supporters may meet you along the route and offer assistance during the ride.